The sample complexity of multi-reference alignment: Overview

-An apparent drawback of this approach is that the sample average based estimator for $T_3$ has a variance of order $\sigma^6/n$ when $\sigma$ is large.
-It suggests that in the low $\SNR$ regime, any approach relying on the bispectrum requires at least order $1/\SNR^3$ samples.
-In fact, we show that this number of samples is actually a fundamental requirement of the problem when the shifts are sampled from the uniform distribution, independent of the approach taken (following ideas developed in~\cite{BandeiraRigolletWeed17_MRA}).
-Note that the dependency on the $\SNR$ is very different from that observed in more classical problems in signal processing, for which order $1/\SNR$ samples usually suffice.
-This shows that the cyclic transformations fundamentally change the difficulty of the problem.
+The main contribution of our work is to show that this number of samples is in fact a \emph{fundamental} requirement of the problem when the shifts are sampled from the uniform distribution, independent of the approach taken (following ideas developed in~\cite{BandeiraRigolletWeed17_MRA}): all estimators suffer from the same limitations, including the maximum-likelihood estimator (see Figure~\ref{fig:fred}).
+This shows that the latent cyclic transformations fundamentally change the difficulty of the problem.
 A similar phenomenon has been demonstrated for a Boolean version of MRA~\cite{AbePerSin17}.

-To complement our lower bound, we also propose an algorithm capable of provably estimating generic signals $\theta$ with a number of samples that is optimal in the $\SNR$, but potentially not in the dimension $d$.
-It operates by decomposing the third moment tensor.
-For this reason our algorithm can be viewed as a procedure that provably inverts the bispectrum for generic signals in a stable form, an important problem in signal processing and the imaging sciences.
-A detailed description can be found later in the paper.
+To complement our lower bound, we also propose simple algorithm based on the method of moments capable of provably achieving the optimal $1/\SNR^3$ sample complexity for generic signals.
+While other algorithms employing the bispectrum exist in the literature~\cite{bispectrum_Sadler,bispectrum_Giannakis, BenBouMa17}, ours has the virtue of acting directly to decompose the third moment tensor via a straightforward and principled approach.
+As we note below, this simple algorithm also extends to the heterogenous setting, for which no algorithms enjoyed theoretical guarantees prior to this work.